 1) Epic Meaning & Calling

-This is the Core Drive where a player believes that he is doing something greater than himself or he was “chosen” to play.
-An symptom of this is a player that devotes a lot of his time to maintaining a forum or helping to create things for the entire community (think Wikipedia or Open Source projects).
+Epic Meaning & Calling is the Core Drive where a player believes that he is doing something greater than himself or he was “chosen” to do something.
+A symptom of this is a player that devotes a lot of his time to maintaining a forum or helping to create things for the entire community (think Wikipedia or Open Source projects).
 This also comes into play when someone has “Beginner’s Luck” – an effect where people believe they have some type of gift that others don’t or believe they were “lucky” to get that amazing sword at the very beginning of the game.

 2) Development & Accomplishment

-This is the internal drive of making progress, developing skills, and eventually overcoming challenges.
-The word “challenge” here is very important as a badge or trophy without a challenge is not meaningful at all.
-People often ask me what Core Drive Google has used to become so successful – I would say that Google makes you feel smart and accomplished within seconds (On the other hand, Yahoo does not, but appeals to the Core Drive #7: Curiosity).
+Development & Accomplishment is the internal drive of making progress, developing skills, and eventually overcoming challenges.
+The word “challenge” here is very important, as a badge or trophy without a challenge is not meaningful at all.
 This is also the core drive that is the easiest to design for and coincidently is where most of the PBLs: points, badges, leaderboards mostly focus on.

 3) Empowerment of Creativity & Feedback

-This is when users are addicted to a creative process where they have to repeatedly figure things out and try different combinations.
+Empowerment of Creativity & Feedback is when users are engaged a creative process where they have to repeatedly figure things out and try different combinations.
 People not only need ways to express their creativity, but they need to be able to see the results of their creativity, receive feedback, and respond in turn.
-This is why playing with Legos and painting are fun in-and-of themselves (intrinsic motivation) and often become Evergreen Mechanics, where a game-designer no longer needs to continuously add more content to keep the activity fresh and engaging.
+This is why playing with Legos and painting are fun in-and-of themselves and often become Evergreen Mechanics, where a game-designer no longer needs to continuously add more content to keep the activity fresh and engaging.

 4) Ownership & Possession